-In this article, we look at Food Allergies In Children – How To Prevent Them.
+How To Prevent Food Allergies In Children Diets.
 Although we are looking specifically at food allergies in children, it is important to differentiate between having a food allergy and having an intolerance or sensitivity to a certain food or food group.

 A food allergy occurs when your child’s immune system sees a particular food as being harmful.
 The immune system, in trying to protect the body, produces antibodies to fight the food.
 The next time your child eats that “offending” food the body goes into overdrive creating specific allergy-associated antibodies called immunoglobulin.
 The symptoms can take two hours to several days to appear.